willyguggenheim/kubify/README.md

 ../../../kubify secrets edit dev # if you want to edit secrets (then you would push) ../../../kubify start # starts service and listens for code changes (all dependant Services/Databases/awsResources run first)
 # make service code changes, rapid tester reloads automatically..
+# That's it!
+Happy Coding!
+# If you want to shutdown:
+kind stop # if you want to stop the cluster
 ```